 Selected Facebook and Instagram posts from my participation in God’s Love We Deliver’s National Nutrition Month campaign, March 2016.

-I contribute to social media content for The Great Frame Up of Birkdale Village on Facebook and have increased their post interactivity by 80 percent.
+I contribute to social media content for The Great Frame Up of Birkdale Village on Facebook and increased their post interactivity by 80 percent over a five-month period.

 Designing for Social Change: for the Raleigh AIGA chapter // March 30, 2017